-Respecting your rights
+Respecting your rights and those of others

 The College will not tolerate any form of harassment, discrimination, misconduct or assault.
 We will treat all such reports seriously; respond to them effectively; and support victims both in reporting cases and afterwards.
 If you feel that you have been affected by any form of harassment, you are strongly encouraged to seek support, and report it.
 If you have witnessed harassment please also report the incident so that prompt action may be taken.
 Harassment and sexual misconduct may result in disciplinary action and in serious cases may lead to removal of perpetrators from the College.